 Lack of Cambodian Riel Transfer Options

-Unlike when sending money online to other countries around Southeast Asia, when you transfer money online to Cambodia the receiver won’t be able to get KHR.
+Unlike when sending money online to other countries around Southeast Asia, when you transfer money online to Cambodia, it’s challenging to get KHR since a majority of money transfer services like Wise don’t have KHR listed as an option.

 But all hope is not lost.